abbiedaniel/salesforce-maintenance/PD1-Notes.md

   - Use only one trigger per object.
   	- You can then use context-specific handler methods within triggers to create logic-less triggers
   - Control triggers with declarative functionality.
-  	- Allow admins to access custom metadata or custom setting that  can turn triggers on/off.
+  	- Allow admins to access custom metadata or custom settings that  can turn triggers on/off.
 </details>
 <details>
-	<summary>TO DO: Trigger Exceptions</summary>
+	<summary><b>TO DO: Trigger Exceptions</b></summary>

 - **TO DO: Trigger Exceptions**
 	- https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_triggers_exceptions.htm